You’ve found the home of your dreams, your offer has been accepted and now you’re close to completion.

 Don’t forget about Stamp Duty

 If you do go ahead with the purchase of a new property before you’ve sold your current one, it’s also worth bearing in mind that under new Stamp Duty rules due to be implemented in April, anyone purchasing a second home will be subject to a higher rate of Land Tax.
 Because you’ll technically own two properties until your old one sells, you’ll have to pay the higher rates.
 You can apply for a refund, but you’ll still need to have the funds available to pay this higher tax when the purchase of your new home completes.
-You can find out more about the new rates and just how much you’ll have to pay here.

 If you find yourself in a situation where you’ve bought a new home but you’re yet to sell your old one, it can sometimes get a little overwhelming.
 Remember, we’re here to help and offer advice when you need it – so please don’t hesitate to get in touch with us via Facebook or Twitter if you have any questions.